9 min read

 Taking delivery and making changes

-I got the Jeep in late 2022 and put bigger 35" tires on it, then a 2" lift to make it more off-road worthy.
+I got the Jeep in late 2022 and put bigger 35" tires on it, then a 2" lift to make it more off-road capable.
 Then I switched out the bumpers and added a winch along with extra lights to use in the middle of nowhere.
-I started taking it on off road trips and coincidentally I also started breaking things.
+I started taking it on a lot of technical off road trails and coincidentally I also started breaking things.

 What broke in those first two years?